An Easy Dog: Learned Helplessness in Racing Industry Greyhounds

 While tough guy and bad girl humans move freely among us promoting wolf pack methods, The Association of Professional Dog Trainers offers some beautiful facts to counter those antiquated approaches.
 The reality is that in nature, not even wolves are dominated by aggressive “Alpha” figures—in fact, there is very little aggression or fighting for dominance among wolves in nature.
 Those who are not yet ready to give up the Alpha attachment and their reliance on dominance may want to consider the fact that using the term “dominant” to describe a dog is incorrect usage: “Dominance is not a personality trait.
 Dominance is primarily a descriptive term for relationships between pairs of individuals” and moreover, “the use of the expression ‘dominant dog’ is meaningless since ‘dominance’ can apply only to a relationship between individuals.”
 Furthermore, this presumed dominance “is not achieved through force or coercion but through one member of the relationship deferring to the other peacefully.”
 This relationship dynamic is often fluid in households, with dogs congenially exchanging status depending on the item, situation, etc.

-When someone says that their dog aggresses with dominance to get what they want, this person has misinterpreted crucial indicators of fear or other anxiety, not “dominance.”
+When someone says their dog aggresses with dominance, this person has misinterpreted crucial indicators of fear or other anxiety, not “dominance.”
 If that person extends his own ill logic into action by way of mishandling and improper training tactics, he could be setting himself and his dogs up for problems in the short and the long term.
 Various studies suggest that aggressive training increases the likelihood of aggressive behavior.
 There are so many studies of this nature that including references to all of them here would be very cumbersome; indeed, this concept is becoming so well-understood that it may soon be considered common knowledge.
 One example of source material is here.

 And then, how very freeing, to just give your greyhounds the kindness of force-free, pain-free, intimidation-free lives, just as they give you kindness every day.